Achievable logoAchievable logo

 Feedback

 The Poison Prevention Packaging Act (PPPA) was enacted in 1970 under the Consumer Product Safety Commission.
-It requires certain substances to be in special child-resistant packaging so that children under the age of 5 cannot open the packaging easily.
-Exceptions can be made for the elderly and those with certain conditions, like arthritis of the hand, upon special request.
+It requires certain substances to be packaged in special child-resistant containers so children under age 5 can’t open them easily.
+Exceptions may be made for older adults and for people with certain conditions (such as arthritis of the hand) upon special request.

 HIPAA in relation to a pharmacy